Yacht Charter US Virgin Islands

 The Spanish Virgin Islands are a well kept open secret.
 To the west of USVI's these were maintained by the US military as bombing ranges until 2003 so are largely undeveloped and present an opportunity for a desert island escape quite unlike anywhere else in the region.
 Expect pristine beaches and a chance to lose yourself in peacefulness.

-On a crewed yacht charter you can just turn up at St Thomas or St Croix, meet the skipper, unpack in your cabin and off you go.
+On a crewed yacht charter you can just turn up at St Thomas or St Croix, meet the captain, unpack in your cabin and off you go.

 For those who are on a bareboat charter you will need to present your sailing qualifications and final fee to the boat owner or charter company representative, inspect the boat and get ready to sail away.
 The sailing conditions can be fun but the waters are well charted and though you should always keep a good watch, you shouldn't accidentally discover an uncharted coral head with your keel as in other parts of the Caribbean.